 - Book your flight to Lukla at least one week in advance for the cheapest prices, seat availability, and flight availability

-- Altitude sickness medication such as acetazolamide (Diamox): I recommend bringing enough to take the dosage recommended by your medical provider for the duration of the tek
+- Altitude sickness medication such as acetazolamide (Diamox): I recommend bringing enough to take the dosage recommended by your medical provider for the duration of the trek

-- Broad spectrum antibiotic such as Amoxicillin: I recommend bringing enough for one “run” as recommended by your doctor, which is generally enough for 6-8 days depending on your medical history
+- Broad-spectrum antibiotics such as Amoxicillin: I recommend bringing enough for one “run” as recommended by your doctor, which is generally enough for 6-8 days depending on your medical history

 - Anti-diarrheal medication such as Imodium